flyinggorilla/esp32_BNO08x_calibration/README.md

 # ESP32 BNO08x Calibration

 This project tests the calibration feature of the BNO08x library using an ESP32.
+For more details, visit the [GitHub repository](https://github.com/myles-parfeniuk/esp32_BNO08x).

 ## Summary